Nursing

 Program Description

-The Bachelor of Nursing program is a four-year post-foundation, 134 credit program that prepares the student for entry into professional practice as a generalist nurse.
+The Bachelor of Nursing program is a four-year post-foundation, 120 credit program that prepares the student for entry into professional practice as a generalist nurse.
 It includes a mix of theoretical knowledge in nursing, human and behavioral sciences, as well as other areas such as investigatory, managerial and communication knowledge and skills, all of which are required for competent, safe practice as a professional registered nurse.
-The program includes a knowledge base that examines the fields of: acute and chronic medical / surgical nursing; maternal and newborn health; child and adolescent health; mental health; care of the patient with complex and high dependency health needs; and community health.
+The program includes extensive base of knowledge that examines the fields of: acute and chronic medical / surgical nursing; maternal and newborn health; child and adolescent health; mental health; care of the patient with complex and high dependency health needs; and community health.
 The program incorporates extensive supervised professional clinical education in selected and relevant clinical healthcare settings.

 Program Goals